mharen/mharen.github.io/blog/2012/2012-12-how-much-of-that-sweet-sweet-data-does.md

 I’ve been looking to upgrade to one of those shiny 4g phones.
 In doing so I’ll lose my unlimited data plan.
 Is that a problem?
 Maybe.

-Verizon has a <a href="http://www.verizonwireless.com/b2c/splash/datacalculatorPopup.jsp">pretty neat calculator</a> (I was surprised!) that gives you a rough idea of how much data you might you.
+Verizon has a [pretty neat calculator](http://www.verizonwireless.com/b2c/splash/datacalculatorPopup.jsp) (I was surprised!) that gives you a rough idea of how much data you might you.
 The gist is that anything other than video/audio requires very little data:

 ![image2.png](image2.png)